• Skip to primary navigation

 • Use room temperature ingredients (except the butter).

 • Use a metal pan for this blondie recipe.
-Using a glass pan may alter the outcome.
+Using a glass/ceramic pan may affect the outcome.

 • Store in a sealed bag or container for up to 4 days.
 Freeze for longer storage,